 BI teams: Data catalogs enable more effective analytics for business intelligence teams by centralizing dashboards and automating the reporting process.

 Imagine if your data users could turn to a simple, Google-like search experience to easily find a wide variety of data assets such as tables, databases, SQL queries, and BI dashboards.
-That’s exactly what a data catalog platform does, coupled with filter-rich browsing (think: Amazon) that makes discovering data as fast and intuitive as possible.
+That’s exactly what a data catalog platform does couple with filter-rich browsing (think: Amazon) that makes discovering data as fast and intuitive as possible.

 Understand the relationship between all data assets

 Having a genuine single source of truth for data across all applications is the holy grail of data management.
 As IBM’s Jay Limburn said when discussing data fabric, “[Businesses] want a single source of the truth for data — one that’s easily accessible, responsibly governed, works with current systems, integrates across a disparate data estate, and isn’t too costly.”